DmytroY/EPAM_Flask/documentation/API_specification.md

 |birthday_till |date|optional*|last date for filter.
 Format "YYYY-MM-DD"|
 |doctor_id     |int |optional*|id of doctor record|

-*-In case of no paramenters provided response will contain whole list of patients
+*-In case of no parameters are provided, response will contain a whole list of patients

-**Response** on success should include status code 200 and list of patients which satisfied passed parameters creterias.
-Response should contain same fieds as in pargraph *2.2.1.
-Retrieving whole list of patients*.
+**Response** on success should include status code 200 and a list of patients who satisfied passed parameters criteria.
+The response should contain the same fields as in case retrieving the whole list of patients (see previous paragraph).

 **Request example**
 ```